Paranormal Activity - Do Cremation Ashes Invite Spirits to Stay Around Home?

 • Personal beliefs that the essence of the loved one is gone, so the ashes have little personal significance

-• A resistance to making further plans coupled with a strong desire to keep the cremains nearby because the survivors are not ready for a more final step
+• A resistance to making further plans coupled with a strong desire to keep the cremains nearby because the family members and loved ones are not ready for a more final step

-Sometimes the delay stems from being overwhelmed by the fact that there are countless ways to care for cremation ashes.
+Sometimes, the delay stems from being overwhelmed by the fact that there are countless ways to care for cremation ashes.
 But what happens when months, years or even generations go by, and the ashes remain in the closet?
+This isn't helpful to you or your loved one.
+It could also potentially cause more stress and grief.

-Learning about how others have dealt with (or avoided dealing with) the disposition of cremains can help lessen the sense of frustration and overwhelming emotions.
+Learning about how others have dealt with (or avoided) the disposition of cremains can help lessen the sense of frustration and overwhelming emotions.
 Find connection in these tales from real people, guidance from spiritual experts on understanding energy and options for creating your own sense of peace through the gift of time that cremation can offer.

 A Tale of Two Closets: Feeling Energy Connected to Cremation Ashes at Home

-Basement vs. Altar: Waiting Too Long to Make a Decision
+Basement vs. Altar: Waiting Too Long to Decide

-When Gail and Arthur were making repairs in the basement of their family’s beloved summer home, they found an old coffee can tucked away on a back shelf.
-Expecting to find an assortment of nails, nuts and bolts, they opened it only to realize the contents was cremains sealed in a plastic bag.
+When Gail and Arthur were making repairs in the basement of their family's beloved summer home, they found an old coffee can on a back shelf.
+Expecting to find an assortment of nails, nuts and bolts, they opened it only to realize it contained cremains in a plastic bag.
 Running through a mental list of deceased grandparents, parents, aunts and uncles, the couple sadly had no idea whose remains they might be.

 Does Cremation Sever Your Connection to Your Loved One?

-This question is a relevant one for anyone considering cremation as an option.
+This question is relevant for anyone considering cremation as an option, and you might also be wondering: Can spirits follow their ashes?
 Jaime Licauco is a Pilipino expert on mysticism and the paranormal who has been researching, teaching and writing on esoteric knowledge for 35 years.
 He has written numerous books and articles on our connection with a higher consciousness and responded to questions like this in his article on the Inquirer.net Lifestyles page.
 Here is what Licauco says:

 When a person dies, their psychic connection with loved ones is not immediately severed.
 It can remain for a long time.
 Because of this, their energy can still be felt by the living.
 In truth, the dead never leave us but are in another dimension of existence.
 There’s nothing wrong with keeping a loved one’s ashes in the house.